Javedom/machine-learning-pipeline-for-car-assignment-prediction/README.md

 ------------------------------------------------------------
 📜 LICENSE
 ------------------------------------------------------------
-This project is licensed under the CCO licence.
+This project is licensed under the CC0 1.0 Universal license.